loharvikas/DOC_NLP/README.md

 * The initial request may take some time or may not even successfully processed.
 Because inactivity on server might cause it to reboot.

-* This add-on will only be available for the document you used to create the script.(Won't be able to use for every document.)
+* This add-on will only be available for the document you used to create the script.(Won't be available for every document.)

 # Text Analysis